 The health of your eyes is our priority.
 And that means ensuring those of you who need sight-saving treatments can still get them.
 For as long as we’re able, we’ll continue providing the care you need.

-Our practice has been preparing for the pandemic since January.
 During this national public-health emergency, our primary concerns are providing high-quality care, staying updated as new information emerges and reducing patients’ and our medical staff’s potential exposure to the virus.